 For eligible first-time buyers, the government provides a tax free bonus equal to 25% of the ISA's value.
 The bonus is subject to a minimum of £400 (implying a minimum ISA value of £1,600) and a maximum of £3,000 (for ISAs valued at £12,000 or more).
 No bonus payments will be made after 1 December 2030 or on transfer to a LISA (see above).
-At current interest rates, building up a fund of £12,000 will take over four years if you make the maximum subscriptions throughout.

 If the Help to Buy ISA funds are not used for first-time property purchase, there is no bonus payable, but the normal cash component tax freedom for interest still applies.
+The Help to Buy ISA was withdrawn for new investors from 1 December 2019, but exiting investors can continue to contribute.